AnomalousTechnologies/newton/README.md

 ```

-At the root of your application, include Normalize (optional) and setup the Emotion theme (required).
+At the root of your application, include Normalize (optional) and setup the Styled Components theme (required).

 ```
 import React from 'react';
 import { theme } from '@anomalous/newton';
-import { ThemeProvider } from 'emotion-theming';
+import { ThemeProvider } from 'styled-components';

 import '@anomalous/newton/dist/normalize.css';